john-h-k/john-h-k.github.io/VexTransitionPenalties.md

 `vzeroupper` has 0 latency (is eliminated at instruction renaming), and so has no performance impact other than code size.
 However, when executed from a preserved upper state, it has a penalty approximately as long as an `xsave`.

-Here is a descriptive image from intel showing the above - black lines represent normal operations, whereas red lines are delayed operations.
-Note that there are only red lines when transitioning - after executing one dirty instruction, and entering the preserved non upper state, all following ones are not delayed.
+Here is a descriptive image from intel showing the above - black lines represent normal operations, whereas red lines are operations which have penalties.
+Note that there are only red lines when transitioning - after executing one dirty instruction, and entering the preserved non upper state, all following ones are at regular speed.

 ![Intel_PreSkylake_Transitions](Assets/Intel_PreSkylake_Transitions_NoXSave.png)